Types

 function.

-Doltgres supports most Postgres types, with more being implemented.
+Doltgres supports , with more being implemented.

 A type change in Doltgres is versioned and can cause conflicts when merged.
 Doltgres can diff across some type changes and will make a best effort to do so.